Eggplant Bharta Recipe With Indian Dosas

 - Cook for 1 minute, then add the onion and cook for another minute.

-- Add the ginger, garlic and chilli, then cook, stirring frequently, for 1 minute.
+- Add the ginger, garlic, and chili, then cook, stirring frequently, for 1 minute.

 - Add the tomato and ground turmeric, coriander and cumin, then continue to cook, stirring frequently, for 3 minutes.